Kyler Murray Would Be Foolish to Burn Easier NFL Riches for High-Risk MLB Future

 But now for the catch: Murray's baseball talent is raw.

 He played baseball well enough in high school that he might have been a first-round pick in the 2015 draft had he not opted out of it to pursue a two-sport career at Texas A&M. But after he transferred to Oklahoma later that year, he missed the 2016 baseball season.
-A year later, he played in only 27 games with only 49 at-bats for the Sooners.
+A year later, he played just 27 games with only 49 at-bats for the Sooners.

 Though Murray rescued his stock last spring by slashing .296/.398/.556 with 10 home runs and 10 steals in 51 games, his rawness manifested in a 25.1 percent strikeout rate.
 A player like this is more high-ceiling than high-floor.
 That means the A's couldn't skimp on minor league development time for Murray, which in turns means he'd probably be looking at a 2021 ETA for his major league debut.